Best shampoo for hard well water: 5 chelating picks that work

 4. Kinky-Curly Come Clean — best natural/gentle option

-Where it falls short: Phytic acid is gentler, which means it’s less effective on heavy deposits.
-If your well water is pushing 20+ gpg or you have measurable iron, Come Clean probably won’t keep up used alone.
-It works best for moderate hardness (7-15 gpg) or as a maintenance shampoo between monthly sessions with something stronger.
-It’s also only available in an 8 oz bottle at $1.50 per ounce, which makes it the most expensive option per ounce if you use it frequently.
+Where it falls short: Gentle also means limited.
+If your well water is pushing 20+ gpg or you have measurable iron, Come Clean probably will not keep up used alone.
+It works best for moderate hardness or as maintenance between monthly sessions with something stronger.

 5. Joico K-PAK Clarifying Shampoo — best for damaged hair

-If your hair is already damaged from months of hard water exposure and you need to strip minerals without making the breakage worse, this is the one to try.
+If your hair is already damaged from months of hard water exposure and you need to strip minerals without making the breakage worse, this is the one I would try before Shampoo Three.

 How to use chelating shampoo on well water